2019 is turning into a deadly year for Alabama officers

 BIRMINGHAM, Ala.
-(AP) - Authorities say they’re seeing an alarming rise in gun violence against Alabama law enforcement officers.
+(AP) - Alabama is seeing an alarming rise in gun violence against law enforcement officers, authorities said.

-Al.com reports that three Alabama police officers were killed in the first half of this year.
+Three Alabama police officers were killed in the first half of 2019, Al.com reported .

+“Alabama has already lost three police officers to hostile fire during 2019 - the greatest amount due to gunfire in a single year in our state since 2009,” Alabama Attorney General Steve Marshall said.

-According to the National Law Enforcement Officers Memorial Fund, two Alabama law officers died in the line of duty in all of 2018.
+Two Alabama law officers died in the line of duty in all of 2018, according to the National Law Enforcement Officers Memorial Fund, which tracks such deaths nationwide.

 One officer was killed in the line of duty in each of 2016 and 2017.

 The officers killed so far this year are: Birmingham police Sgt.
 Wytasha Carter; Mobile police Officer Sean Tuder; and Auburn police Officer William Buechner.